 I wasn’t sure whether to share her excitement or be offended that my tomato pasta sauce had been relegated to a distant second place.
 But she was right.

-Although I secretly wondered how I could smuggle some rotting cherry tomatoes and a bottle of home-made olive oil in my luggage, knew I’ll be content with taking away a simple lesson about a simple local pasta and a simple sauce that is simply brilliant.
+While I secretly wondered how I could smuggle some rotting cherry tomatoes and a bottle of home-made olive oil in my luggage, I knew I’d be content with taking away this simple lesson about a simple local pasta and a simple sauce that is simply brilliant.